meteran/gnext/documentation/docs/advanced-guide/gin-context.md

-## Gin context
+# Gin context

-It may happen that we need to get directly to the gin request context.
-If so, just add ```*gin.Context``` to handler's arguments.
+It is possible to use the raw gin context.
+Just add to your middleware/handler an argument of type `*gin.Context`:

-Let's have a look at an example:

 ```go
 func getShopsList(c *gin.Context, q *ShopQuery, h *MyHeaders) (*MyResponse, gnext.Status){